 The eldest daughter was named "Oroku," the second daughter was named "Oishi," and the youngest daughter was named "Ohaya"...these are clearly linked to the names of the mountains that each of them later protected

-In fact, there are various other theories about the legend of the three goddesses, including one that they were the daughters of Abe no Muneto that they originated from the Shogun, Sakanoue no Tamuramaro who was the subjugating barbarians , and another that the mountains they are the subject of are different in the first place.
+In fact, there are various other versions of this legend of the three goddesses, including the theory that they were the daughters of Abe no Muneto , a powerful local lord of Mutsu Province during the mid-Heian period, the theory that they originated from Sakanoue no Tamuramaro, the Shogun who succeeded the barbarians , and the theory that the mountain in question is actually different.

 Perhaps the legend changed little by little as it passed through different people, branching out into various theories..